Diamond (grape)

 The Diamond grape is a white grape which is a cross between the Concord and Iona grapes.
 It was developed in the 1880s in New York.
 It is used today in table wines and grape juice.

+A cross with Black Muscat produced Golden Muscat.
+Several remarkable Japanese grape varieties with large berries were bred from a tetraploid mutation of this variety.